greeeg/redefined.cloud/content/terms/api-gateway-server-proxy/index.en.md

 ---
-slug: 'api-gateway'
-title: 'API Gateway'
+name: 'API Gateway'
-description: 'Routing requests to the right service'
+summary: 'Routing requests to the right service'
-keywords: ['api', 'gateway', 'proxy', 'api gateway']
+keywords: ['api', 'gateway', 'proxy', 'api gateway', 'server proxy']
-published: true
 ---

 API Gateway is like a front desk employee that would be responsible for answering customers requests and getting their orders in the back of the store.